ELECTROLYSIS SOCIETY OF FLORIDA, INC.

 The officers of the ELECTROLYSIS SOCIETY OF FLORIDA, INC. are: President; First Vice President; Second Vice President; Corresponding Secretary; Recording Secretary; and Treasurer.
 All newly elected officers will assume their duties after the close of the annual meeting when elected and installed.

 Section 2.
-Qualifications All nominees in the ELECTROLYSIS SOCIETY OF FLORIDA, INC. shall be active members and shall have given their consent to be nominated and shall have been an active member of the ELECTROLYSIS SOCIETY OF FLORIDA, INC. for at least one year, with no vested or financial interest in an electrology or hair removal school, or supplier or manufacturer of electrology or hair removal equipment.
+Qualifications All nominees in the ELECTROLYSIS SOCIETY OF FLORIDA, INC. shall be active members and shall have given their consent to be nominated and shall have been an active member of the ELECTROLYSIS SOCIETY OF FLORIDA, INC. for at least one year, and with no affiliation with a supplier or manufacturer of electrology or hair removal equipment.

 Section 3.
 Term of Office Terms of office for all officers shall be two (2) years and shall not exceed two (2) consecutive terms in the same office or until their successors have been elected.